jeffmitchel/meteor-react-leaderboard/README.md

 ### React

-Converted all Blaze templates to React individual React components, one per file.
+Converted all Blaze templates to individual React components, one per file.
 All state is managed by the Application component (client/app.jsx) and is passed down using props.

 ### Radium